7 Sweet Spots for Fall Colors Near Leadville & Twin Lakes

 Just getting to Leadville in the fall is awe-inspiring.
 From Interstate 70, both roads to Leadville follow the Top of the Rockies National Scenic and Historic Byway across the Continental Divide, with spectacular autumn views of lakes, valleys, and Colorado’s highest peaks.
 Coming east from Denver, take Highway 91 from Copper Mountain over Fremont Pass (11,319’).
 Approach from the west along Highway 24 from Minturn, over Tennessee Pass (10,423’).

 Bike or walk Leadville’s famous 11-mile Mineral Belt Trail, a paved loop around town that highlights Leadville’s historic mining structures.
-The trail passes through stands of aspen and offers wide-open views of the Sawatch Range in its autumn glory.
+The trail passes through large stands of aspen between 5th and Toledo Streets.
+It also offers wide-open views of the Sawatch Range in its autumn glory.
 You can rent a bike or e-bike in town.

 See the leaves from a bird’s-eye view as you fly along a zipline at 11,200’!
 For the rare opportunity to ride a zipline over a train—and for maximum leaf-peeping—check out the five-hour rails and zipline tour.